dat310-2025/info/exercises/python/flask1/README.md

 Launch the [minimalistic Flask application](../../../examples/python/flask/0_minimal/app.py) and test it by making a request to it from a browser (http://localhost:5000).

+- Try to run the `app.py` file from VSCode.
+- If you get the following error you need to install `flask`:
+`ModuleNotFoundError: No module named 'flask'`
+- Try running `python3 -m pip install flask`.
+-

 ## Exercise #1: Post code lookup service